For people, one way to understand natural numbers is counting

 define

 Some equivalent uses.
-For computer data, it can be proved by exhaustion that the following calculation results are equal
+For finite computer data, the following calculation results can be exhaustively proven to be equal

 Similarly, in order to represent the case of "infinite elements", define language expansion or specify language transformation.
 For example, De Morgan law of infinite elements

-The concept of "infinity" is limited by using the symbol string of #link(<declare-element-of-set>)[]
+The concept of "infinity" is limited by using the symbol string of declare-element-of-set

 formula, proposition is a special data structure in memory.
 It can be considered that math_object, formula, proposition are the type of programming language